Hjaltesorgenfrei/Vulkanologi/README.md

 - [ ] There seems to be a bug when a box interacts with mesh shape at a sharp angle which causes a crash.
 - [ ] Change the camera to have distance and such as saved fields.
 So Only the position, rotation and position is sent.
   - [ ] The camera should then be called update on to allow it to ease.
+- [ ] Fix the camera so it does not point in a nonsense direction at the start.

 ### Descriptor Layout Idea